paul-hammant/tbd/content/index.md

 ## Caveats

+- If you have more than a couple of developers on the project, you're going to need a hook up a [Continuous Integration](continuous-integration/) Server to verify the commits being done.

 - Depending on the team size, and the rate of commits, **very short lived** feature branches may exist, allowing code-review and build checking (CI) to happen before the commit lands in the trunk, for other devs to depend on.